African Forum for Agricultural Advisory Services: Country Fora

 The West and Central Africa Network Agricultural and Rural Advisory Services (RESCAR-AOC) regional forum was formally launched during a workshop held in Abidjan, Côte d'Ivoire in February 2015.
-This was organized by CORAF in collaboration with AFAAS, GFRAS, and ANADER plus 70 participants.
+This was organized by CORAF in collaboration with AFAAS, GFRAS, and ANADER, and had 70 participants.

 Southern Africa Regional Forum for Agricultural Advisory Services (SARFAAS) Interim Steering Committee (ISC) members met in Johannesburg in April, 2014.